 Numeric literals can be suffixed with their intended type.
 For example 42i8 is of type i8, and 1337e2f64 is of type f64.
-If no suffix is given, integer literals are of type i32, and decimal literals are of type f64.
+If no suffix is given, the type of the literal will be inferred based on its use.
+If the use is not constrained, integral literals will be assigned type i32, and decimal literals type f64.
 Hexadecimal literals are supported by prefixing with 0x, and binary literals by prefixing with 0b.